Ministry Of Health Obtains GC-Mark Certification In Knowledge Management - UrduPoint

 Ministry Of Health Obtains GC-Mark Certification In Knowledge Management

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 21st Apr, 2021) Ministry of Health and Prevention (MoHAP) has recently been awarded the Global Conformity Mark (GC-Mark) for knowledge management, achieving the platinum category which is the highest level of certification.
+(UrduPoint / Pakistan Point News / WAM - 22nd Apr, 2021) DUBAI, 21st April 2021 (WAM) - Adding yet another feather to its glowing cap, the Ministry of Health and Prevention (MoHAP) has recently been awarded the Global Conformity Mark (GC-Mark) for knowledge management, achieving the platinum category which is the highest level of certification.

-The Ministry has also obtained the ISO 21001:2018 for the management of educational organisations, and the ISO 10015:2019 for quality management, guidelines for competence management and people development.
+The Ministry has also obtained the ISO 21001:2018 for the management of educational organizations, and the ISO 10015:2019 for quality management guidelines for competence management and people development.

 Following a rigorous assessment conducted by a multi-disciplinary team of DQS (one of the leading certification bodies for management systems worldwide) and IQNet Association assessors, Dr. Youssif Al Serkal, Director-General of the Emirates Health Services Establishment, received the GC-Mark Certificate "Knowledge Management" and the ISO Certifications, in the presence of Saqr Alhemeiri, Director of Training & Development Center and Chief Innovation Officer.